Updated: Sep 14

 After needle felting the royal handbag, overseeing the making of the royal 'corgi dawgies' was very important.
 They had to be just right.
 'Top Dog' and 'Roving' were finished to woolly perfection and given Her Queen-ness's royal seal of approval.

 And so our woolly Majesty was introduced to the inhabitants of Felty Towers.
-The Mouse Mates were a teeny bit frightened by the corgi dawgies, but soon warmed to them when they arrived with gifts of cheese and chocolate.
+The Mouse Mates were a teeny bit frightened by the corgi dawgies, but soon warmed to them when they arrived with very nice gifts of chocolate and yummy cheese.